AlexAnzolaJ/javascript-101-cwe-materials/readme.md

 ## Value Proposition

-JavaScript 101 is a workshop for learning the basics of JavaScript and jQuery.
-In this hands-on introductory workshop, we will walk through JavaScript's basic capabilities and learn how to add interactivity and functionality to HTML & CSS using jQuery.
-Building on the foundations students take a hands-on approach to learn JavaScript's relationship to HTML and CSS to create professional, relevant applications.
+Javascript is a dynamic programming language developed with the functionality and web developers in mind.
+As the foundation of millions of web pages and frameworks constantly being built to compliment it, JavaScript is here to to stay!
+Come learn the  the basics of using Javascript and jQuery to update the appearance and content of a web page.

+In this hands-on introductory workshop for JavaScript, you’ll learn about the web development community.
+You’ll also learn how to think programmatically and apply the javascript programming fundamentals necessary to create rich web applications.
+In addition, you’ll learn how to incorporate jQuery, a JavaScript framework, to add animations and effects to your website.

 Students should be familiar with basic HTML/CSS as well as functions of their computer, such as launching programs, creating folders, copying and pasting objects, formatting text, finding and saving files.